influxdata/docs-v2/content/flux/v0.x/stdlib/universe/sample.md

 Sample every Nth element.

 ### pos {data-type="int"}
-The position offset from the start of results where sampling begins.
+Position offset from the start of results where sampling begins.
 `pos` must be less than `n`.
 If `pos` is less than 0, a random offset is used.
 Default is `-1` (random offset).